radiantlogic-v8/documentation-ia-selfmanaged/documentation/run-ops/backup-restore.md

 ---
 title: Backup and Restore
-description: Identity Analytics self-managed solution backup and restore guides
+description: Identity Analytics solution backup and restore guides  thought the CLI
 ---

 # Backup and Restore